 Last week saw the release of Vanessa Hudgens' brave dramatic turn in 'Gimme Shelter.'
 This week, her 'High School Musical' co-star Zac Efron tries his hand at R-rated comedy with the rom-com for dudes and by dudes, 'That Awkward Moment.'
 So, has he made his next step from child star to accomplished adult actor as powerfully as she did?
 In a word: no.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://popcrush971.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://popcrush971.com using your original account information.